 21. Rocky Mountain National Park, Colorado

 One of the coolest National Parks I’ve been to in the summertime is Rocky Mountain National Park in Colorado.
-You could spend an entire week visiting the park, or put it on your Colorado itinerary for an epic road trip through the state.
+You could spend an entire week visiting the park, or put it on your Colorado road trip itinerary for an epic road trip through the state.

 Located near Estes Park, Colorado, it’s a perfect spot to stay while visiting Rocky Mountain National Park.
 Top activities in the park are hiking, swimming, camping or simply sight-seeing.
 Make sure to drive Highway 34 through the park to see the most gorgeous views from the Alpine Visitor Center.